 Most merciful God, we profess that the crucified Christ is truly your beloved Son.
 Hear our prayers, offered in the strength of faith, and grant that we may come to the feast of everlasting life.
 In the name of your obedient servant, Jesus Christ, we pray.
 Amen.

-The Presider continues

-CONFESSION OF SIN

-Presider Let us humbly confess our sins unto Almighty God.

-The people kneel as able.

-Silence may be kept.

-All Most merciful God,

-we confess that we have sinned against thee

-in thought, word, and deed, by what we have done,

-and by what we have left undone.

-We have not loved thee with our whole heart; we have not loved our neighbors as ourselves.
-We are truly sorry and we humbly repent.
-For the sake of thy Son Jesus Christ, have mercy on us and forgive us; that we may delight in thy will, and walk in thy ways, to the glory of thy Name.
+The Presider continues THE CONFESSION OF SIN Presider We pray also for the forgiveness of our sins.
+The people kneel.
+A moment of reflective silence is kept.
+Said by all in thought, word, and deed, by what we have done, and by what we have left undone We have not loved you with our we have not loved our neighbors We are truly sorry and we humbl For the sake of your Son Jesus Cl have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name Amen whole heart; as ourselves. y repent. nrist, to the glory of your Name.
+Amen • Presider Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
 Amen.

-Presider Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
-Amen.

-The people stand.

-THE PEACE

-Presider The peace of the Lord be always with you.
+THE PEACE PresiderThe peace of the Lord be always with you.AllAnd also with you.
 The ministers and people greet one another in the name of Christ.

-THE LITURGY OF THE TABLE

-OFFERTORY SENTENCE

-Presider Humble yourselves under the mighty hand of God, that in due time God may exalt you.
+THE LITURGY OF THE TABLE OFFERTORY SENTENCE Presider Humble yourselves under the mighty hand of God, that in due time God may exalt you.

 The offertory is the time during the service when we give offerings to God, acknowledging that all we have comes from God.
 The choir offers their gift of music, and this is our opportunity to offer thanks to God through a monetary gift to support the ministries of Epiphany.
 Active Epiphany parishioners make an annual pledge commitment toward the vitality of our ministries.
 In some cases pledging parishioners also make a financial contribution at the offertory.
 Money placed in the hunger basket at Communion supports our outreach ministry of feeding those in need.
 You may use the QR code, either during the anthem or later at your convenience, or place your offering in the offering plate as it is passed.

-OFFERTORY ANTHEM: Hosanna to the Son of David
+Hosanna to the Son of David.
+Blessed is he that cometh in the name of the Lord.
+Blessed be the King of Israel.
+Peace in heaven, and glory in the highest places.
+Hosanna in the highest heavens.